Meeting date: 30 October 2007

 6:00 – 7:30 pm

-Consult hotel meeting directory in the hotel for specific room information on the date of the meeting.
+Consult the VON program directory or event signs in the hotel for specific room location information on the date of the meeting.

 2 – Subject matter for the meeting

-In addition, Full Members will be asked to vote on four items.
+In addition, Full Members will be asked to vote on two items.

 2.1 – Voting items